RawTherapee/RawPedia/content/Local_Adjustments/index.md

 of the intestine)?

-Some of the major problems currently addressed by GHS and other advanced products such as Sigmoid, Filmic, TRC, Log Encoding, etc., include :
+Some of the major problems currently addressed by GHS and other advanced modules such as Sigmoid, Filmic, TRC, Log Encoding, etc., include :

 - The gap between the dynamics perceived by human beings - in just a few seconds, our eye/brain pair is capable of adapting to the darkness of